Cowboys' Frederick battling autoimmune disease

 With Frederick out, Joe Looney will start at center.

 The Cowboys also enter their Sept.
-9 opener at the Carolina Panthers with a question about the availability of Pro Bowl right guard Zack Martin, who injured his knee in last week's preseason game against the Cincinnati Bengals, but he and the team are hopeful he can play in Week 1.
+9 opener at the Carolina Panthers uncertain about the availability of Pro Bowl right guard Zack Martin, who injured his left knee in last week's preseason game against the Cincinnati Bengals, but he and the team are hopeful he can play in Week 1.